mconsidine/eFinder_cli/README.md

 journalctl -u efinder -f
 ```

-A healthy startup looks like:
+A healthy startup has logging info like:

 ```
 eFinder version 6.6